itsczandra/to-my-bff-butterfly-KT/README.md

-# to-my-kambal-tuko
+# If you're reading this years from now...
-A wedding gift for my best friend.
+This is my wedding gift for my best friend.
 (August 22, 2026)